 During the prior year key management personnel have received options as part of their remuneration.
 The options issued during the current and prior year were approved by shareholders at a general meeting of the company.
 The company does not have a formalised employee share option plan in place.
-The issuance of share based remuneration is at the full discretion of the board and 1,000,000 options were issued to Adam Wooldridge during the year.
+The issuance of share based remuneration is at the full discretion of the board and 9,500,000 (2023: 1,000,000) were issued to key management personnel as part of their remuneration.

-Voting and comments made at the company's 30 November 2022 Annual General Meeting ('AGM')
+Voting and comments made at the company's 30 November 2023 Annual General Meeting ('AGM')

-At the 22 November 2022 AGM, 99.68% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2022.
+At the 22 November 2023 AGM, 96.53% of the votes received supported the adoption of the remuneration report for the year ended 30 June 2023.
 The company did not receive any specific feedback at the AGM regarding its remuneration practices.